fpsgamerbully/flutter_fullpdfview/README.md

 # flutter_fullpdfview_fork

-Native PDF View for iOS and Android
+Native PDF View for iOS and Android fork from https://github.com/arnaudelub/flutter_fullpdfview

 # Use this package as a library